dineshdb/wasi-components/README.md

-# wasic-components
+# wasi-components

 A collection of reusable WASI (WebAssembly System Interface) components for common functionality.

-You can use [wasic](https://github.com/dineshdb/wasic), wasmtime or any runtime that supports wasi for running these wasi components.
+You can use [wasmic](https://github.com/dineshdb/wasmic), wasmtime or any runtime that supports wasi for running these wasi components.

 ## Overview